omgnetwork/omgnetwork.github.io/docs/blockchain-design.md

 * Tracks child chain block hashes submitted that account for the funds being moved on the child chain
 * Manages secure exiting of funds, including exits of in-flight transactions

 The child chain, and the root chain contract that secures it, manage funds using the UTXO model.
-See also, [Transactions](blockchain-design.md).

 ### Deposits
 Any Ethereum address may deposit ETH or ERC20 tokens into the root chain contract.
 Deposits increase the pool of funds held by the root chain contract, and also signals to the child chain server that the funds should be accessible on the child chain.